-Captivating Cats
+Captivating cats

 I’m wild about wild tigers, but my most ecstatic experience in India to date has been with caged cats.
 I fell in love with three white tigers at the Nehru Zoological Park in Hyderabad.
 I didn’t see it coming!
 I spent time with the cats for nearly a week, and, though separated by a chain link fence, our interactions enthralled me.